 [Section 19 amended by No. 73 of 1986 s.
 5.]

-20. Time when general valuation comes into force
+20. When general valuation comes into force

 The valuations comprising a general valuation relating to land shall come into force on such day as is determined by the Valuer-General and supersede any previous valuations of gross rental value or unimproved value, as the case may be, in force under this Act relating to that land.